A few years back I set a goal to get in shape, so I started running and ended up shedding a few pounds.

 - Not every day is going to be a picnic.
 Sometimes you have to go backward (remember I had to throw up) to eventually go forward.

-- Then that equals roughly 1/2 lb a week. chart tracking
+- That equals roughly 1/2 lb a week.

-- How many days per week to exercise?
+- How many days per week are you going to exercise?

 - Place a Time on the goal.
-6 moths, 1 year, etc. ending each goal with a “by date”
+6 months, 1 year, etc. ending each goal with a “by [date]”

 - I am losing 25 pounds by October 31st